top of page

 Identifying the Grief

-This is what makes divorce feel so heavy- it’s not just a person you are losing it is also part of your identity.
+This is what makes divorce feel so heavy.
+It’s not just a person you are losing; it is also part of your identity.

 The emotions that arise with divorce can often be conflicting.
-You may feel like you feel relief one day and anger the next day.
+One day you may feel relief, and the next day, anger.
 Even if you initiated the divorce, you still experience the loss of security and identity.
-Remind yourself that healing is not linear, and grief causes complex feelings that are hard to understand.

-Understand the Function of Grief
+Understanding the Function of Grief

-Unprocessed grief can look like:
+Unprocessed grief can manifest as:

 • Emotional numbness